Running and Debugging Your Extension

 the compilation progress on the left side of the VS Code status bar.
 On the status bar you can also see the error and warning counts of a

 compilation.
-When the compilation is complete with no errors, you must reload the Extension Development Host
+When the compilation is complete with no errors, you must reload the Extension Development Host so that it picks up

 your changes.
 You have two options to do this: